zbxshangqiu/CMCBEP-CL/README.md

 ## Conclusion

 This article proposes a cross modal complementary balanced multimodal sentiment analysis technique driven by contrastive learning.
 CMCBEP-CL consists of three main modules, namely the dominant mode supplement module, the balanced prediction result module, and the cross mode comparative analysis module.
 This model utilizes multimodal supplementation, enhancement, and fusion to enhance feature differences and correlations through cross modal contrastive learning, balancing the predictive results of each stage of multimodal sentiment analysis.
-Three well used datasets, CMU-MOSEI, CMU-MOSI, and CH-SIMS, were used to evaluate the proposed CMCBEP-CL.
+Three well used datasets, CMU-MOSEI and CMU-MOSI, were used to evaluate the proposed CMCBEP-CL.
 Many tests and ablation studies have demonstrated the effectiveness of this algorithm.